ncatlab/nlab-content/pages/2/5/0/4/4052/content.md

 * M.E.
 Descotte, [[Eduardo Dubuc]], M. Szyld, _On the notion of flat 2-functors_, arXiv:[1610.09429](https://arxiv.org/abs/1610.09429)

-Discussion of 2-classifiers for 2-toposes is in
+Discussion of 2-classifiers for 2-toposes:

 * [[Luca Mesiti]], _2-classifiers via dense generators and Hofmann-Streicher universe in stacks_ &lbrack;[arXiv:2401.16900](https://arxiv.org/abs/2401.16900)&rbrack;

-A candidate for a (2,1)-topos version of the [[effective topos]] is in
+A candidate for a (2,1)-topos version of the [[effective topos]]:

 * [[Steve Awodey]], [[Jacopo Emmenegger]], _Toward the effective 2-topos_ &lbrack;[arXiv:2503.24279](https://arxiv.org/abs/2503.24279)&rbrack;

+See also:

+* Joseph Helfer: *Set-theoretic universes and paradoxes in 2-topoi* &lbrack;[arXiv:2607.28584](https://arxiv.org/abs/2607.28584)&rbrack;